 5. Chicken in the Kitchen by Nnedi Okorafor and Mehrdokht Amini

-This picture books reads like a charming African folk tale but it’s set in modern day Nigeria.
+This picture book reads like a charming African folk tale but it’s set in modern day Nigeria.
 When Anyaugo wakes up in the middle of the night, she finds a giant chicken in her kitchen and fears for the cooking her mom and aunts have done for the New Yam Festival tomorrow.
 Is this a friendly chicken, and how does she get rid of it? [picture book, ages 4 and up]

 4. Bringing the Rain to Kapiti Plain by Verna Aardema